Amino acid transporters (draft)

 System A (alanine-preferring) amino acid transporters are important in regulation of cell growth.
 These transporters are sodium-dependent active transporters, that is, able to transport amino acids against their concentration gradients.
-System A transporters are upregulated in several human cancer types, and provide therefore a target for oncological imaging, using tracers such as [11C]MeAIB (Sutinen et al., 2003; Arimoto et al., 2016).
+System A transporters are upregulated in several human cancer types, and provide therefore a target for oncological imaging, using radiopharmaceuticals such as [11C]MeAIB (Sutinen et al., 2003; Arimoto et al., 2016).

 Alanine-serine-cysteine transporter 2 (ASCT2/SLC1A5) is a sodium-dependent neutral amino acid transporter.
 Several cancer cell types are dependent on external source of glutamine, and have increased ASCT2 and glutaminase activity.
 Therefore positron-labelled glutamine analogues are potentially suitable for tumour imaging.
 [18F]fluciclovine is predominantly transported by ASCT2 and LAT1.

 L-type amino acid transporters 1 and 2 (LAT1 and LAT2), the isoforms of system L (leucine-preferring), facilitate the diffusion of large (LAT1/SLC7A5) and smaller (LAT2) neutral amino acids across membranes.
-The tissue uptake of commonly used PET tracers L-[methyl-11C]methionine, FDOPA, and tyrosine and tryptophan analogues is largely dependent on these transporters.
+The tissue uptake of commonly used PET radiopharmaceuticals L-[methyl-11C]methionine, FDOPA, and tyrosine and tryptophan analogues is largely dependent on these transporters.